jundiya/Portfolio/README.md

 # Data Analytics
-These will be my portfolio of subject learning or projects leading to Data Analytics.
+These will be my portfolio of data analytics involves subject learning, case study, and project.

 ## Bellabeat: How Can a Wellness Technology Company Play It Smart?